SRingshandl/RISpackage/README.md

 library("RISpackage")

 ## Contents for now:
-RIS.asJob - execute code as a RStudio job without saving the code in a new file beforehand.
-Kind of similar to parallelizing but easier
-RIS.update - update RISpackage without further commands
+RIS.asJob - execute code as a RStudio job without saving the code in a new file beforehand RIS.update - update RISpackage without further commands
 RIS.source - source only a part of a R script and not the whole (as source() would do)
 RIS.test - check whether RISpackage is installed and loaded correctly